ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 ### Add Kustomize Task to Pipeline

-1. Add a sequential task after `producing-clean-image` and when you `Select Task` choose the `kustomize` task.
+1. Add a sequential task after `clean-image` and when you `Select Task` choose the `kustomize` task.

     ![Add Kustomize task to Pipeline Dev](../images/Part1/AddKustomizeTaskPipeline.png)

 2. Configure `kustomize` task

-    Since our initial deploy will be for the `dev` environment, the only values we need to change are the `Display Name` and the `SCRIPT`:
+    Since your initial deploy will be for the `dev` environment, the only values you need to change are the `Display Name` and the `SCRIPT`:

     **Display Name**